20 Years in B2B Marketing. What Changed. What Still Works

 Automation reduced manual execution.
 It also increased dependency on clean definitions.
 AI introduced speed and scale.
 It also raised the cost of structural weakness.

 CRM systems evolved from databases to revenue platforms.
-They now house marketing workflows, sales processes, reporting frameworks, and lifecycle stages.
+They now house marketing workflows, sales processes, reporting frameworks, lifecycle stages, and increasingly complex crm implementation services designed to connect these functions more effectively.

 That evolution introduced complexity.